-The role of the Ward Committee is to: Identify the critical issues facing its area.
-Provide a mechanism for discussion, negotiation and decision-marking between the stakeholders, including municipal government.
-Form a structure links between the IDP Representative Forum and the community of each area; and Monitor the performance of the planning and implementation process concerning its area.
+- Doproporto their constituers de Represents their constituency's needs and aspirations.
+Mobilize community to participate in the IDP Process The role of the Ward Committee is to: Identify the critical issues facing its area.
+Provide a mechanism for discussion, negotiation and decision-marking between the stakeholders, including municipal government. • Form a structure links between the IDP Representative Forum and the community of each area; and Monitor the performance of the planning and implementation process concerning its area.
 CDW's role is to: Assist communities with their needs and with the necessary information on what government is doing.
 Provide information regarding the government work taking place in communities.
 They remain accountable to Councilors.
-Link the communities with government services and relay community concerns and problems back to government structures.
-Improve government-community networks.
-Performance Audit Committee Review the process followed in drafting the integrated development plan.
-Review the implementation of the integrated development plan.
-Review the content of the integrated development plan.
-Review the municipality's performance in relation to the KPIs and the targets of the municipality.
-Assess/Evaluate performance of section 56 employees in relation to IDP KPI's report to the Audit Committee and Council on the results of the above-mentioned responsibilities.
-Audit Committee Play advisory role to Municipal Council, Accounting Officer, and Senior Management on effective governance process and compliance with any applicable legislation (MFMA Act no. 56 of 2003, Section 166).
-Oversee good governance practices within municipality Including control environment and risk management systems.
-Oversee workings of Internal and External auditors and evaluate their independence Review as to whether the Five Year Rolling Strategic Audit objectives are aligned to the IDP objectives.
+Link the communities with government services and relay community concerns and problems back to government problems back to government structures.
+Improve government-community networks Performance Audit Committee Review the process followed in drafting the integrated development plap development plan.Review the implementation of the integrated development plan. • Review the content of the integrated development plan.
+Review the municipality's performance in relation to the performance in relation to the

+KPIs and the targets of the

+municipality.

+Assess/Evaluate performance of

+section 56 employees in relation

+to IDP KPI's report to the Audit

+Committee and Council on the results of the above-mentioned

+responsibilities

+Audit Committee Play advisory role to Municipal

+Council, Accounting Officer, and

+Senior Management on effective

+governance process and compliance with any applicable

+legislation (MFMA Act no. 56 of

+2003, Section 166).

+Oversee good governance practices within municipality

+Including control environment and

+risk management systems.

+Oversee workings of Internal and

+External auditors and evaluate

+their independence

+Review as to whether the Five Year Rolling Strategic Audit

+objectives are aligned to the IDP

+objectives

 Exco Decide on the process plan for the review.

-Oversee the overall co-ordination, monitoring, management of the review process.
-Identify internal officials and councillors for different roles & responsibilities during the review process.
+Oversee the overall co-ordination,

+monitoring, management of the review process.

+Identify internal officials and

+councillors for different roles &

+responsibilities during the review

+process.

 Municipal Manager Overall Accounting Officer.

-Delegate roles and responsibilities for officials in the IDP Review Process.
-Responds to public, district and provinces on the outcome and process of the review.
-Ensure vertical and cross municipal co-ordination of the review.
+Delegate roles and responsibilities for officials in the

+IDP Review Process.

+• Responds to public, district and

+provinces on the outcome and process of the review.

+Ensure vertical and cross

+municipal co-ordination of the

+review.

-Senior Managers Co-operate and participate fully in the IDP Review Process.
+Senior Managers Co-operate and participate fully in

+the IDP Review Process.

 Provide relevant departmental info budgets in the review process.
 Helps in the review of implementation strategies during the review.
 Assist the Strategic Director and Municipal Manager in preparing detailed project implementation scorecards for project evaluation process.
-IDP/Budget Steering Committee • To provide technical assistance to the Mayor in discharging the responsibilities as set out in Section 53 of the MFMA Audit Steering Committee To provide expert advice to management and council on all key performance areas and matters of compliance
+IDP/Budget Steering Committee To provide technical assistance to the Mayor in discharging the responsibilities as set out in Section 53 of the MFMA Audit Steering Committee To provide expert advice to management and council on all key performance areas and matters of compliance management and council on key performance areas

-1.9.8 MECHANISMS AND PROCEDURES FOR PUBLIC PARTICIPATION
+MECHANISMS AND PROCEDURES FOR PUBLIC PARTICIPATION